ThDilos/ThDilos.Fox.Origin/README.md

 	Does not get damaged by berry bush.(I have no idea how to remove the slow down effect)

 	Trusted by foxes in 16 blocks radius.
+	Right-click a fox with empty hand to drop whatever it's holding.

 	Receive a random item when waking up.(Items/Weights from Minecraft wiki: items foxes hold when spawn naturally)